vsoch/hospital-chargemaster/README.md

 "standard" or "average."
 I then went back and added an additional column to the data:

- - **charge_type** can be one of standard, average, inpatient, outpatient, (or drg?).
+ - **charge_type** can be one of standard, average, inpatient, outpatient, drg, or (if more detail is supplied) pharmacy, or supply.
 If not specified, I labeled as standard, because this would be a good assumption.

 ### 6. What if I have an issue?